 ABSTRACT

-The study of soil microbial biodiversity is one of the priority areas of modern ecological science.
-Although microscopic fungi represent one of the most diverse and ecologically active components of soils, information on their distribution, taxonomic composition, and ecological characteristics in Georgia remains scarce.
-The present research provides a comparative analysis of the mycoflora in alluvial and brown soils from various pedological regions of Georgia.
+The study of soil microbial biodiversity is a priority area in modern ecological science.
+Although microscopic fungi are among the most diverse and ecologically active components of soils, information on their distribution, taxonomic composition, and ecological characteristics in Georgia remains scarce.
+This research provides a comparative analysis of the mycoflora in alluvial and brown soils from various pedological regions of Georgia.
 The study was conducted on alluvial and brown soils from Western, Eastern, and Southern Georgia.
-Alluvial soil samples were collected from three distinct microrelief zones within each region, within a radius of 50 cm, at depths of 10–20 cm, under maximum sterile conditions.
+Alluvial soil samples were collected from three distinct microrelief zones within each region, within a at depths of 10–20 cm, under maximum sterile conditions.
 Pure cultures of microscopic fungi were obtained using standard methods and stored in test tubes on slanted agar medium at 4 °C in a refrigerator.
 Taxonomic identification (to the genus level) was based on macro- and micromorphological characteristics, including the structure and arrangement of hyphae, conidia, and spores.
 The dominant genera identified in alluvial soils are Penicillium and Aspergillus.
-The distribution of other genera varies greatly among regions: in Eastern Georgia predominate xerotolerant fungi; in Western Georgia hygrophilous and humus-loving taxa are prevalent; while in Southern Georgia, under mixed ecotonal conditions, representatives of both groups are present.
+The distribution of other genera varied significantly among regions: in Eastern Georgia predominate xerotolerant fungi; in Western Georgia hygrophilous and humus-loving taxa are prevalent; while in Southern Georgia, under mixed ecotonal conditions, representatives of both groups are present.

-The mycoflora of brown soils in Eastern and Southern Georgia was found to be relatively similar, whereas in Western Georgia it differed markedly, likely due to the influence of local climate and the physicochemical properties of the soil.
+The mycoflora of brown soils in Eastern and Southern Georgia was relatively similar, whereas in Western Georgia it differed markedly, likely due to the influence of local climate and the physicochemical properties of the soil.
 The results confirm that the taxonomic structure of soil mycoflora clearly reflects the combined effects of geographical location and abiotic factors.
-This underlines the bioindicator potential of soil fungal communities and their importance for the study of fundamental ecological processes.
+This underlines the bioindicator potential of soil fungal communities and their importance in the study of fundamental ecological processes.

-Keywords: alluvial and brown soils, soil mycoflora, taxonomic diversity, soil bioindication, ecotonal zone
+Keywords: Alluvial and brown soils, soil mycoflora, taxonomic diversity, soil bioindication, ecotonal zones

 INTRODUCTION

-One of the priority directions in modern ecological research is the study of soil biodiversity, as it determines ecosystem stability and functional resilience.
-Among the most diverse and ecologically important groups of soil microbiota are microscopic fungi, which occur in almost all soil types (Classen et al., 2003).
-Their biological activity significantly contributes to biogeochemical cycles, humus formation, the decomposition of organic residues, and the accumulation of nutrients in the soil.
+One of the priority areas in modern ecological research is the study of soil biodiversity, as it plays a cuucial role in determining ecosystem stability and functional resilience.
+Among the most diverse and ecologically important groups of soil microbiota are microscopic fungi, which are found in nearly all soil types (Classen et al., 2003).
+Their biological activity significantly contributes to biogeochemical cycles and humus formation, the decomposition of organic residues, and the accumulation of nutrients in the soil.
 It is known that 60–90% of cellulose-decomposing microorganisms are represented by soil micromycetes (Blume, 2004).

 Despite their important ecological role, there is still a lack of data on the geographical distribution patterns of microscopic fungi.
-This deficit may be due to their highly specialized and heterogeneous nature, which complicates systematization and accurate modelling of their ecological niches.
+This deficit may be due to their highly specialized and heterogeneous nature, which complicates the systematization and accurate modelling of their ecological niches.

-The distribution of fungi is strongly influenced by the physicochemical properties of the soil, climatic conditions, and habitat type.
+The distribution of fungi is significantly influenced by the physicochemical properties of soil, climatic conditions, and habitat type.
 Different geographical zones are characterized by distinct soils, vegetation, temperature, humidity, and pH levels, all of which largely determine the composition and functional structure of mycoflora (Derry et al., 2004).
-Consequently, ecological studies of microscopic fungi must be conducted on a regional basis to identify the interrelationship between geographical zonation, soil type, and climatic factors.
+Consequently, ecological studies of microscopic fungi should be conducted on a regional basis to identify the interrelationship between geographical zonation, soil type, and climatic factors.

-The aim of the present research is to provide a comparative analysis of the taxonomic diversity and distribution characteristics of microscopic fungi in alluvial and brown soils from Western, Eastern, and Southern Georgia.
-The study focuses on identifying the genera distribution reguliarities of the microscopic fungi, thereby improving the ecological structure analysis of Georgia’s soil mycobiota.
+The aim of this research is to provide a comparative analysis of the taxonomic diversity and distribution characteristics of microscopic fungi in alluvial and brown soils from Western, Eastern, and Southern Georgia.
+The study focuses on identifying the genera distribution patterns of the microscopic fungi, thereby improving the ecological analysis of Georgia’s soil mycobiota.

 MATERIAL AND METHODS